BarkBarkBarkBarkBarkBarkBark/Scientific-A.I.-Workstation/README.md

 Desktop-style UI (Ableton-for-science vibe) to assemble pipelines from plugins, inspect nodes, and use AI-assisted debugging/editing.

+**What this is:** a local-first dev environment (frontend + API + Patch Engine) where an agent can propose file changes, and you explicitly approve any writes.

+**What this is not:** a hosted SaaS or a production-hardened runtime (yet).
+This repo is intentionally “safe-by-default” for local experimentation.

 ## Architecture (what talks to what)

 The “agent can edit files” because the UI talks to a **tool-calling agent** (SAW API), which proxies safe filesystem operations through the **Patch Engine**.